 “And we look like we do — with the straw — and such, just because we spend so — much time in the fields — and the outdoors — in the sunshine and fresh country air — that we just start — to become back to nature — in a way.
 That’s about all — there is to it — Friend Jim.
 Now, set yourself back — and let me tell you about somethin’ better and more interestin’ — all about them crows and corn.

 “I have several crow friends, ya know.
-Yes I do.
+Yes, I do.
 I do, and that’s a fact.
 They aren’t all as bad as folks think and let on, just hungry.
 And smart!
 You wouldn’t believe — how smart them crows are.
 They can learn to talk like you and me, and some — even use tools — to open food and such.
 And some, Friend Jim — even make stick tools — to poke and pry grubs and insects out of logs.
 Can ya beat that?!?

 “And don’t ever make — a crow mad at you.
 Because crows are so smart they can remember one person’s face from another — and tell the difference.
-I talk to the crows about helpin’ out in the fields — and not just a’ hangin’ around — moochin’ off the workin’ folks — but I suppose that workin’ and helpin’ is just — not in their nature.
+I talk to the crows about helpin’ out in the fields — and not just a’ hangin’ around — moochin’ off the workin’ folks — but I suppose that workin’ and helpin’ are just — not in their nature.
 And that’s all right.
 We are all who we are, after all.
 They’re thinkin’ about it — tryin’ to figure out — what they can do to help — talkin’ about it amongst themselves — so we’ll see.